komaljeengar/ethglobal-final-project/BLOCKCHAIN_INTEGRATION.md

 # Blockchain Integration Guide

-This document explains the blockchain integration features implemented in the MedVault application.
+This document explains the blockchain integration features implemented in the Dr Hedera application.

 ## Overview